-To fire your Neutrona Wand: Make an Attack Roll by rolling your Technology Dice plus any appropriate Signature or Additional Skill Dice +1 Die from the equipment and try to get a Success.
-One Success equals one hit and causes (usually) 1 Die of Damage.
-A Proton Pack generated Particle Stream does 1 Ectoplasm damage against Ghosts.
-For each additional Success after the first you may cause 1 additional point of Ectoplasm Damage or alternatively do 1 PKE Damage, reducing the ghost's PKE by 1.
+To fire your Neutrona Wand: Make an Attack Roll by rolling your Technology Dice plus any appropriate Signature or Additional Skill Dice +1 Die from the equipment - a Proton Pack - and try to get a Success.
+One Success equals one hit and causes (usually) 1 point of Ectoplasm Damage.
+A Proton Pack generated Particle Stream does 1 Ectoplasm Damage against Ghosts.
+For each additional Success after the first, you may cause 1 additional point of Ectoplasm Damage or alternatively do 1 point of PKE Damage, reducing the ghost's PKE by 1.

 To punch someone: Here your Attack Roll would instead be one's Athletics Attribute plus appropriate Signature or Additional Skill Dice.
 The base damage of a punch against a normal person or object is equal to the PC's Athletics Dice + Skill Dice in things like Boxing, Martial Arts, or Bar Room Brawl cut in half (round up).
-Someone with Athletics 3 and Kung-Fu 2 would cause 3 damage.
+Someone with Athletics 3 and Kung-Fu 2 would cause 3 Attribute Dice of damage.
 Ghosts that aren't corporeal take no damage from physical attacks.
-If they are corporeal they take one quarter of the total 'punch damage'.
+If the Supernatural Entity is corporeal they take one quarter of the total 'punch damage'.
 Half of the half essentially.

-To defend: When attacked, PCs get a defense roll that consists of Athletics plus any appropriate Signature or Additional Skill such as Acrobatics, Bust-A-Move, Dodge, Martial Arts, etc. Another option is to use a device with a defense capacity such as Dr. Gabriel Zimmerman's (from our The Home Office campaign) Positron Field Generator which creates a force field bubble that blocks people, objects, and especially ghosts.
+To defend: When attacked, PCs get a Defense Roll that consists of Athletics plus any appropriate Signature or Additional Skill such as Acrobatics, Bust-A-Move, Dodge, Martial Arts, etc. Another option is to use a device with a defense capacity such as Dr. Gabriel Zimmerman's (from our The Home Office campaign) Positron Field Generator, a Particle Thrower variant which creates a force field bubble that blocks people, objects, and especially ghosts.
 Zimmerman would roll his Technology Dice and, well, that's about it but it's something.
 Oh, he gets a +1 Die from the device itself.

 Each Player Character has 1 Bump for every die they have in their Athletics Attribute.
 When PCs take damage, they lose Action Dice from their Attributes.
-Once all the Dice in a single Attribute are gone and the Attribute has Zero Dice, the PCs takes 1 Bump.
-Another way to receive a bump is if a Ghostbuster is hit with 10 or more Action Dice of damage in a single hit - Subtract all the Action Dice, subtract the Bumps with may cause, then take away one extra Bump.
+Once all the dice in a single Attribute are gone and the Attribute has Zero Dice, the PCs takes 1 Bump.
+Another way to receive a Bump is if a Ghostbuster is hit with 10 or more Action Dice of Attribute Damage in a single hit - Subtract all the Action Dice, subtract the Bumps with may cause, then take away one extra Bump.

 Functioning with reduced Attribute Dice means that rolls using the effected Attribute are lowered by the damage taken.
 Skills remain the same so a Signature Skill at +3 Dice is now the lowered Attribute Dice number + 3.
-For example: If you started with a Technology of 4 Dice and it's been decreased to to 2 but you have the Signature Skill: Fire Neutrona Wand at +3 Dice, you would roll 5 Action Dice to zap the ghost that got you will some particle stream payback.
+For clarity: If you started with a Technology of 4 Dice and it's been decreased to 2 Dice by ghost attacks but you have the Signature Skill: Neutrona Wand at +3 Dice, you would roll 5 Action Dice to zap the ghost that got you with some particle stream payback.
 It ain't quite so easy to do when your fingers hurt and your bell's been rung however.
 The same character would normally roll 7 Dice if uninjured.

 Players, when divvying up damage among your Attributes, try to be honest and make it make sense.
 If you got hit in the head, lower Academics or Technology.
 Hit in the chest, arm, or leg and Athletics makes sense.
 Contact is tough and could honestly be left for last.
 As long as you can keep talking your Contact should be good, right?
 Venkman uses this to good effect in both Ghostbusters II and Afterlife.

 If Knocked Out (with Zero Bump) and all four Attributes are at Zero as well, the character ends up in the hospital.
-There an Athletics roll can be made after the individual has received Medical Attention at their original starting Athletic Dice.
+Once there, an Athletics Roll can be made after the individual has received medical attention at their original starting Athletic Dice.
 If the PC gets 1 Success they remain in the hospital for a few days but will survive.
 Two or more Successes and it wasn't as bad as it looked.
 They'll be out in 24-48 hours.

 No Successes and the character is Dying.
-A Dying character can be saved in many ways, from staying at their bedside and reminding them of past good times together to catching the ghost that sent the PC to the hospital with some black magic spell.
+A Dying character can be saved in many ways, from staying at their bedside and reminding them of past good times together to using some ill-thought-out black magic ritual to help their friend (probably a bad idea).
 The GM and players should work together to create a reasonable scenario that fits with what was going on when the character was injured.

 After the active PCs carry out their plans for saving their friend, the Dying character gets to make a last ditch Athletics Dice roll, again using their original pre-injury die count.
 However, they now add +1 Action Dice for each friend who helped out in the plot to save them.
 If they get a Success, 1 Success, they pull through.
 If not they have a choice; the PC dies and you make a new character or they live with a handicap.
 Maybe now they're color blind, walk with a limp, or are deaf in one ear.
 Maybe they're now afraid of the dark, have trouble doing math in their head, or completely forget that cats exist.

-The goal here isn't to kill the characters and although my take on Ghostbusters is less comical than the original movie, the setting is still based on a comedy and death - real serious death - isn't particularly funny.
+The goal here isn't to kill the characters and although my take on Ghostbusters is less comical than the original movie, the setting is still largely about humor and death - real serious death - isn't particularly funny.
 At the same time, consequences are a thing and fighting ghosts should be more than a bit scary at times.